 The Superfund section of the EPA web site includes superfund-related publications and lets you look up hazardous waste sites, both classified and proposed.
 For more about hazardous waste sites, see the National Priority List section.
 To get information about a particular site, see the Record of Decisions, discussed below.

-The Compliance and Enforcement section of the EPA web site provides information about liability, negotiations, and settlements under CERCLA (Superfund), RCRA Corrective Action, OPA, and UST.
+The Enforcement section of the EPA web site provides information about liability, negotiations, and settlements under CERCLA (Superfund), RCRA Corrective Action, OPA, and UST.
 More RCRA materials are available from RCRA Online.

 Agreements: The main EPA guidance on Prospective Purchaser Agreements (as of 8/28/97) is published at 60 Fed.
 Reg.
 34792.
 To get other/more recent guidance, check the Web, search the Federal Register or call the Superfund hotline.